Al-Qaeda: September 11 attacks

-The September 11 attacks on America by al-Qaeda killed 2,996 people – 2,507 civilians, 343 firefighters, 72 law enforcement officers, 55 military personnel as well as 19 hijackers who committed murder-suicide.
-Two commercial airliners were deliberately flown into the twin towers of the World Trade Center, a third into the Pentagon, and a fourth, originally intended to target either the United States Capitol or the White House, crashed in a field in Stonycreek Township near Shanksville, Pennsylvania after passengers revolted.
+Al-Qaeda's September 11 attacks (9/11) on America killed 2,996 people – 2,507 civilians, 343 firefighters, 72 law enforcement officers, 55 military personnel as well as al-Qaeda's 19 hijackers, who committed murder-suicide.
+Two commercial airliners were deliberately flown into the Twin Towers of the World Trade Center, a third into the Pentagon, and a fourth, likely targeting either the U.S. Capitol or the White House, crashed in a field in Stonycreek Township near Shanksville, Pennsylvania, after passengers revolted.
 It was the deadliest foreign attack on American soil since the Japanese attack on Pearl Harbor on December 7, 1941, and to this day remains the deadliest terrorist attack in human history.

-The attacks were conducted by al-Qaeda, acting in accord with the 1998 fatwa issued against the US and its allies by persons under the command of bin Laden, al-Zawahiri, and others.
-Evidence points to suicide squads led by al-Qaeda military commander Mohamed Atta as the culprits of the attacks, with bin Laden, Ayman al-Zawahiri, Khalid Sheikh Mohammed, and Hambali as the key planners and part of the political and military command.
+The attacks were conducted by al-Qaeda, acting in accord with the 1998 fatwa issued against the US and its allies by persons under the command of bin Laden, Al-Zawahiri, and others.
+Evidence points to suicide squads led by al-Qaeda military commander Mohamed Atta as the culprits of the attacks, with bin Laden, Ayman Al-Zawahiri, Khalid Sheikh Mohammed, and Hambali as the key planners and part of the political and military command.

-Messages issued by bin Laden after September 11, 2001, praised the attacks, and explained their motivation while denying any involvement.
-Bin Laden strongly supported the attacks by identifying numerous grievances of Muslims, such as the general perception that the US was actively oppressing Muslims.
-In his "Letter to the American people" published in 2002, Osama Bin Laden stated: Why are we fighting and opposing you?
-The answer is very simple:

-(1) Because you attacked us and continue to attack us. ....

-The American government and press still refuses to answer the question:

-Why did they attack us in New York and Washington?

-If Sharon is a man of peace in the eyes of Bush, then we are also men of peace!!!
+Messages issued by bin Laden after 9/11 explained al-Qaeda's motivation.
+He mainly said that 9/11 came from U.S. foreign policy that were oppressing Muslims.
+In his "Letter to the American people" published in 2002, bin Laden stated: Why are we fighting and opposing you?
+The answer is very simple: ...
+Because you attacked us and continue to attack us. ...
+The American government and press still refuses to answer the question: Why did they attack us in New York and Washington?If Sharon is a man of peace in the eyes of Bush, then we are also men of peace!!!
 America does not understand the language of manners and principles, so we are addressing it using the language it understands.

-Bin Laden asserted that America was massacring Muslims in "Palestine, Chechnya, Kashmir and Iraq" and Muslims should retain the "right to attack in reprisal".
+Bin Laden asserted that America was massacring Muslims in "Palestine, Chechnya, Kashmir, and Iraq" and Muslims should retain the "right to attack in reprisal".
 He also claimed the 9/11 attacks were not targeted at people, but "America's icons of military and economic power", despite the fact he planned to attack in the morning when most of the people in the intended targets were present and thus generating the maximum number of human casualties.

-Evidence later came to light that the original targets for the attack may have been nuclear power stations on the US East Coast.
-The targets were later altered by al-Qaeda, as it was feared that such an attack "might get out of hand".
+Evidence later came to light that the original targets for the attack may have been nuclear power stations on the U.S. East Coast.
+The targets were later altered by Al-Qaeda, as it was feared that such an attack "might get out of hand".